brunojimenezh/rails/guides/source/engines.md

 ```

 However, because you are developing the `blorgh` engine on your local machine,
+you will need to do the following:

+- Create the 'engines' folder inside the 'unicorn' application
+- Copy the 'blorgh' folder inside the 'engines' folder you just created
-you will need to specify the `:path` option in your `Gemfile`:
+- Specify the `:path` option in your `Gemfile` file

 ```ruby
 gem 'blorgh', path: 'engines/blorgh'
 ```

-Then run `bundle` to install the gem.
+Then run `bundle install` to install the gem.

 As described earlier, by placing the gem in the `Gemfile` it will be loaded when
 Rails is loaded.
 It will first require `lib/blorgh.rb` from the engine, then